Seventy-five years of successful

 Work of the Service; History; Recreation; Wildlife management

 This is a report that describes various programs successfully implemented and various tasks completed, by the U.S. Fish and Wildlife Service through the Wildlife and Sport Fish Restoration Programs, Division of Federal Assistance.
 Articles include...

 For the past 18 months, the National Wildlife Refuge System has worked to create a vision that will guide the management of the Refuge System during the next decade and beyond.
 Conserving the Future is built on the foundation and inspiration of...

 The National Survey of Fishing, Hunting, and Wildlife-Associated Recreation is a partnership effort with the States and national conservation organizations, and has become one of the most important sources of information on fish and wildlife...

 Chronology of Morton M. Smith's professional career, prepared by Stan Smith, from various sources.
 Also includes a list of the people Smith worked with, as well as a collection of anecdotes about Smith, as told by the people who knew him.

-Endangered species; Policies; Work of the Service; Mammals;
+Endangered and/or threatened; Policies; Work of the Service; Mammals;

 Elusive, solitary, wary, and endangered, the ocelot is rarely seen.
 Its range includes Texas, Arizona, Mexico, Central America, and South America.
 In the United States, fewer than 100 ocelots exist—in south Texas at Lower Rio Grande Valley...